cdapio/cdap/docs/developer-guide/source/programming.rst

 Procedures allow you to make synchronous calls into the Reactor from an external system and perform server-side processing on-demand, similar to a stored procedure in a traditional database.

 Procedures are typically used to post-process data at query time.
-This post-processing can include filtering, aggregating, or joins over multiple DataSets—in fact, a procedure can perform all the same operations as a flowlet with the same consistency and durability guarantees.
+This post-processing can include filtering, aggregating, or joins over multiple DataSets—in fact, a Procedure can perform all the same operations as a Flowlet with the same consistency and durability guarantees.
 They are deployed into the same pool of application containers as flows, and you can run multiple instances to increase the throughput of requests.

 A Procedure implements and exposes a very simple API: a method name (String) and arguments (map of Strings).
 This implementation is then bound to a REST endpoint and can be called from any external system.